 This was implemented via the new Code of Conduct launch in 2020.
-A specific page on Modern Slavery is included in the Code, highlighting the red flags to look out for, detailing the key 'do's' and 'don't's' and reminding colleagues of the Speak Up line to report any concerns.
+A specific page on modern slavery is included in the Code, highlighting the red flags to look out for, detailing the key 'do's' and 'dont's' and a reminder for colleagues of the 'Speak Up' line for reporting any concerns.
 The new Code was shared with 82% of colleagues (>23,300 employees) and the remainder of UK colleagues will receive the Code during 2021.
 Code of Conduct training was also launched in 2020 to support engagement with the new Code.